B0-B/blowtorch-transformer-api/README.md

     pip install ./dist/blowtorch-1.2.0-py3-none-any.whl

-Alternatively if hardware specific build is needed just build from source using automated script.
+Alternatively, if a hardware specific build is needed just build from source using automated script.

     python build.py